dychdid/sparxHack/docs/install-edge.md

 10. Click **"Select folder"** to install the extension.

 > **Note:** The extension should now appear in the Extensions tab, and you can use it as you normally would.

+# Extra

+If you found this program

+- Helpful,
+- Benificial,
+- Or it is just Good!

+You can **Star the repository 😄**

+Click the Star on the Top-Right of the page [⭐](https://github.com/SintcoLTD/sparxmaths)